 The Governance & Nominating Committee will meet as often as the Chair shall determine to be necessary or appropriate.
-The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montaño for the year ended December 31, 2019.
-The Governance & Nominating Committee did not meet during the year ended December 31, 2019.
-Harry Burgess was a member of the Governance & Nominating Committee during the year ended December 31, 2019 until his resignation effective October 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy.
-The Governance and

-Nominating Committee believes good corporate governance is a process used to oversee the management of the business affairs of the Company, in the best interests of the Company.
+The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montaño until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 Governance & Nominating Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Blair Jordan.
+The Governance & Nominating Committee did not meet during the year ended December 31, 2020.
+The Governance and Nominating Committee believes good corporate governance is a process used to oversee the management of the business affairs of the Company, in the best interests of the Company.
 The process and structure define the division of power between and establish mechanisms for achieving accountability by the Board of Directors and senior management.
 In addition, based on the guidelines referred to in the Charter, the Committee, in consultation with the Chairman of the Board and the Chief Executive Officer, annually or as required, recruit and identify individuals qualified to become new Board members and recommend to the Board new director nominees for each annual meeting of shareholders.

-The Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Montano for the year ended December 31, 2019.
-The Compensation Committee did not meet during the year ended December 31, 2019.
-Harry Burgess was a member of the Audit Committee during the year ended December 31, 2019 until his resignation effective October 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy.
+The Compensation Committee will meet as often as the Chair shall determine to be necessary or appropriate.
+The Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Javier Montano until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 the Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Blair Jordan.
+The Compensation Committee did not meet during the year ended December 31, 2020.
 The Compensation Committee assists the Board in fulfilling its responsibility to shareholders, potential shareholders and the investment community by reviewing and providing recommendations to the Board regarding compensation of the Company's executive officers, employees and directors, succession plans for executive officers, and the Company's overall compensation and benefits policies, plans and programs.